Related Events at PM:

-In 2008, Mintaş’s first short film Butimar was screened at film festivals, receiving a total of four awards in Turkey.
+In 2008, Mintaş’s first short film Butimar was screened at multiple film festivals, receiving a total of four awards in Turkey.
 Mintaş’s second short, Snow, completed in 2010, received the Golden Orange for Best Film at the Antalya Film Festival – one of the most prestigious awards in Turkish cinema.
-Snow has been in the competition at numerous film festivals around the world (Montpellier FF, Timishort FF, Brno Sixteen FF, Tangier Mediterranean Short FF, Istanbul IFF, !f Istanbul Independent FF), and won a total of eight different awards.
+Snow has been in competition at numerous film festivals around the world (Montpellier FF, Timishort FF, Brno Sixteen FF, Tangier Mediterranean Short FF, Istanbul IFF, !f Istanbul Independent FF), and has won a total of eight different awards.

-Song of My Mother, Erol Mintaş first feature film, was selected for co-production markets and work-in-progress sections at Meetings on the Bridge at Istanbul IFF, Agora at Thessaloniki IFF, Sundance Script Lab and !f Istanbul.
+Song of My Mother, Erol Mintaş’s first feature film, was selected for co-production markets and work-in-progress sections at Meetings on the Bridge at Istanbul IFF, Agora at Thessaloniki IFF, Sundance Script Lab and !f Istanbul.
 At Meetings on the Bridge, it received the post-production and distribution award.
 The film was supported by Turkish Ministry of Culture and CNC Cinema du Monde.
 Open release, Song of My Mother won the Heart of Sarajevo Award for Best Film as well as the Best Actor award in 2014.
 Screened at many festivals, it won fourteen different awards.